Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.2 Resource DB
 Monitoring framework has self contained python database for maintaining the state of the resource.
 The duration and number of entries for a resouce is automatically tuned based on the system resource configuration.

-## 2.3 Resource Threshold Limit
-The resouce limits are automitcally dervied from the system configurations.
-Memory usage:

 ## 2.5 Sampling Interval
    By the sampling interval is set as 3 minutes which indicates that every three minutes resource usage being monitored and checked against the threshold.